aserto-dev/express-jwt-aserto/README.md

 ### jwtAuthz

-Use the jwtAuthz function together with [express-jwt](https://github.com/auth0/express-jwt) to both validate a JWT and make sure it has the correct permissions to call an endpoint.
+You can use the jwtAuthz function together with [express-jwt](https://github.com/auth0/express-jwt) to both validate a JWT and make sure it has the correct permissions to call an endpoint.

 ```javascript
 const jwt = require('express-jwt');